gruntwork-io/cloud-nuke/README.md

 ### AWS

 In order for the `cloud-nuke` CLI tool to access your AWS, you will need to provide your AWS credentials.
-You can used one of the [standard AWS CLI credential mechanisms](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html).
+You can use one of the [standard AWS CLI credential mechanisms](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html).

 ## Running Tests